Embyr: The Fifth Age

 Destriers are tall, strong, splendid animals that give knights a majestic air at tournaments and are often high spirited.
 They are simply put the single most valuable variety of natural horse, meticulously well bred and highly trained.
 Ironically, some members of the aristocracy consider them too valuable to risk in combat.

-Template: Warhorse with high to maximum HP
+Template: Warhorse with +2 to STR and high to maximum HP

 2) Courser – (400 gp)